-Alexandra's Quick NotesThe Singer Heavy Duty 4411 is a great sewing machine, capable of taking on leather, denim and other heavy fabrics where other sewing machines would struggle.
-Although it has a few minor drawbacks, I highly recommend it for those who need a bit of extra power.
+Quick NotesThe Singer Heavy Duty 4411 is a strong sewing machine, capable of taking on leather, denim and other heavy fabrics where other sewing machines would struggle.
+Although it has a few minor drawbacks, I recommend it for those who need a bit of extra power.
 And best of all it is reasonably priced!

 Singer Heavy Duty 4411 Overview

 With its powerful motor and fast stitch speed, the Singer Heavy Duty 4411 is aimed less at those interested in embroidery or dressmaking and more at those whose projects involve thicker materials, such as denim, leather and upholstery fabrics, or those who want a workhorse which can handle almost anything they throw at it.

 I have found that there are limited options on the UK market for heavy duty household sewing machines, so the 4411 is understandably a popular product, bridging the gap between the standard household machine and industrial machines.
 Launched in early 2012, I can see the 4411 being a go-to affordable heavy duty machine for some time to come.

 I would like to point out straight away that machines from Bernina, Husqvarna and Janome are generally of significantly better quality than Singer machines.
 But they also tend to be a fair bit pricier.
 So whilst such machines are likely to be be better suited for those with big budgets, the 4411 is great for those with smaller pockets!

 I have put together the table below comparing the 4411 with other heavy duty machines, but keep reading for my full review!

 Singer Heavy Duty 4432

 Janome Memory Craft 6600P